tiagodeluna/study-notes/DevOps/devops-edx-course/README.md

 - Changing **data or schemas** in the release can be more difficult
 - Orchestrated release rollbacks can be difficult
-- Best time to reply is during production (not at 3am)
+- Best time to reply is during production (not at 3am)...
+  + ... because you are better equipped, you're fully staffed, you're fresh, as opposed to 3am, when you're tired and are not as alert.
 - Log all deployment activities
 - Don't delete old files
-- Use warmup methodologies
+- Use warmup methodologies:
   + Strategies that you can implement to let things run in a warm mode for a while, before you turn them on

 ### Upgrading Live Services